 Tracking tropical storms can be hard to predict.
 However, each storm, whether it makes landfall or not, contributes valuable insights into weather patterns and behaviors.

 This year, as our series on potential storms for the 2024 Atlantic hurricane season continues, we focus on Tropical Storm Sara, a name that replaced the retired Hurricane Sandy due to the latter’s devastating impact in 2012.
-While Tropical Storm Sara has not yet formed, its formation and characteristics are worth exploring to better understand preparedness and response strategies.
+While Tropical Storm Sara is relatively new, its formation and characteristics are worth exploring to better understand preparedness and response strategies.

 How Tropical Storm Sara Gets Its Name

 Sara is the eighteenth name on the 2024 Atlantic hurricane season list, assigned by the World Meteorological Organization (WMO).
 The systematic naming of storms aids in efficient communication and preparation efforts.
-When Tropical Storm Sara forms, it will receive its official designation as per the National Oceanic and Atmospheric Administration’s (NOAA) protocols
+When the eighteenth storm formed and became a tropical storm, it received “Sara” as its official designation, per the National Oceanic and Atmospheric Administration’s (NOAA) protocols

 The History of the Name Sara